bwack/TheFinalChessCard/README.md

 * 2019-12-31 Rev 1.0: Touched up traces on a finer grid.
 45degree bends.
 * shown in video: traced up. quick 90 degree bends

-# TheFinalChessCard modified in KiCad pcb.
+# TheFinalChessCard modified in KiCad

 The replica above I'd like to be .. a replica.
 Some changes are desired.
 In this KiCad version we have moved two ICs back onto the grid.
 They were just too close for IC sockets.